Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Introduction

 Beyond the local group, [$\alpha$/Fe] and [Fe/H] determination from deep absorption-line spectra of faint individual stars are limited with current instrumentation.
-However, such measurements become possible from integrated stellar spectra of early-type galaxies \citep[ETGs; e.g.][]{Trager00,Thomas05,Kuntschner10,Greene13, Iodice19}.
-In cases where the [$\alpha$/Fe] and [Fe/H] are measured for an individual ETG, a median estimate of these properties is obtained for its entire stellar population.
-Using velocity dispersion ($\rm\sigma$) as a proxy for galaxy mass, \citet[][]{Sybilska18} show that at fixed [Fe/H], ETGs with lower $\rm\sigma$ show lower [Mg/Fe] (in lieu of [$\alpha$/Fe]) values. [$\alpha$/Fe] and [Fe/H] determination from integrated absorption-line spectra confines the analysis of chemical enrichment sequences to the nearest relatively higher mass ETGs ($>10^{9}$~M$_{\odot}$; \citealt{Sybilska18}).
-To overcome observational limitations and test the effect of mass dependence on the chemical enrichment of a large sample of galaxies, we require determination of equivalent quantities to [$\alpha$/Fe] and [Fe/H] but for star-forming galaxies (SFGs), that constitute the vast majority of galaxies.
+However, such measurements become possible from integrated stellar spectra of early-type galaxies \citep[ETGs; e.g.][]{Trager00,Thomas05, Iodice19}.
+When the [$\alpha$/Fe] and [Fe/H] are measured for an individual ETG, a median estimate of these properties is obtained for its entire stellar population.
+Using velocity dispersion ($\rm\sigma$) as a proxy for galaxy mass, \citet[][]{Sybilska18} show that at fixed [Fe/H], ETGs with lower $\rm\sigma$ show lower [Mg/Fe] (in lieu of [$\alpha$/Fe]) values. [$\alpha$/Fe] and [Fe/H] determination from integrated absorption-line spectra confines analysis of chemical enrichment sequences to nearest relatively higher mass ETGs ($>10^{9}$~M$_{\odot}$; \citealt{Sybilska18}). \citet{Zahid17} utilized stellar population synthesis models fitted to stacked spectra of star-forming galaxies (SFGs) to determine their [Fe/H] but such a technique is not possible for fainter individual SFGs.
+To overcome observational limitations and test the effect of mass dependence on the chemical enrichment of a large population of individual galaxies, we require determination of equivalent quantities to [$\alpha$/Fe] and [Fe/H] but for SFGs, that constitute the vast majority of galaxies in the universe.

-\citet{Arnaboldi22} showed that the log(O/Ar) vs 12 + log(Ar/H) plane for emission nebulae\footnote{Planetary nebulae \citep{Bhattacharya22} and HII regions \citep{Esteban20} having direct O \& Ar abundances surveyed in the disc of M31.
-We found high and low $\rm\alpha$ stellar populations in the M31 thick and thin disc respectively, with the latter formed following gas infall $\sim$2--4~Gyr ago \citep[][]{Arnaboldi22,Kobayashi23}. } is analogous to the [$\alpha$/Fe] vs [Fe/H] plane for stellar sources. \citet{Kobayashi23} showed that with well-constrained GCE models, the log(O/Ar) vs 12 + log(Ar/H) plane can be connected to the [$\alpha$/Fe]-[Fe/H] plane.
+\citet{Arnaboldi22} showed that the log(O/Ar) vs 12 + log(Ar/H) plane for emission nebulae\footnote{Planetary nebulae \citep{Bh+19, Bh+19b,Bh21,Bhattacharya22,Bhattacharya23a} and HII regions \citep{Esteban20} having direct O \& Ar abundances surveyed in the disc of M31.
+We found high and low $\rm\alpha$ stellar populations in the M31 thick and thin disc respectively, with the latter formed following gas infall $\sim$2--4~Gyr ago \citep[][]{Arnaboldi22,Kobayashi23}. } is analogous to the [$\alpha$/Fe] vs [Fe/H] plane for stars. \citet{Kobayashi23} showed that with well-constrained GCE models, the log(O/Ar) vs 12 + log(Ar/H) plane can be connected to the [$\alpha$/Fe]-[Fe/H] plane.
 Like Fe, SNe Ia preferentially produce more Ar than light $\alpha$-elements like O, whereas CCSNe produce near-constant log(O/Ar), see \citet[][]{kob20sr}.